PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Left: Guitar Cover | Right: Ruler Cover

-Search terms for the English translated version of the title fail to receive any results, with the most noticeable searches being for the original Japanese title.
+Search results for the English translated version of the title receives little to no results, while the most noticeable searches being for the original Japanese title, with it spiking in interest after its release during the July of 2007.

 Editor’s Note: Registration is needed to browse the original videos listed in this section.